ProxChain/prox-token/README.md

 ### Presale
 75,000,000,000 tokens will be issued at the price of 0.000009 ether per token.
-This represents a 75% discount to the Proof ICO which will start from July 1st.
+This represents a 75% discount to the PROXchain ICO which will start from July 1st.

 ### Development and Testing Environment Setup